-Whether you’re hosting the BIG GAME at home, or have been invited to celebrate elsewhere, we have Game Day recipes that will win you cheers!
+Whether you’re hosting a Super Bowl Party at home, or have been invited to celebrate elsewhere, we have Super Bowl Game Day recipes that will win you cheers!

 Super Bowl® XLVIII will take place February 2, 2014, at MetLife Stadium in East Rutherford, New Jersey, with kickoff scheduled for 6:25pm EST. It will be the first Super Bowl® to be played outdoors in a cold weather in 38 years, and the first in which two US states (New York and New Jersey) will host the big game.

 Even though Elizabeth and I live 30 minutes from the stadium, we are trading in the crowds and the cold weather for our coach, and the comfort of great food, family and friends.